awsdocs/amazon-lumberyard-user-guide/doc_source/dynamic-vegetation-intro.md

-# Dynamic Vegetation<a name="dynamic-vegetation-intro"></a>
+# Dynamic vegetation<a name="dynamic-vegetation-intro"></a>

  The dynamic vegetation system uses vegetation components to customize vegetation coverage for worlds of any size\.
-To use the dynamic vegetation system, you must enable the Vegetation gem for your game project\.
+To use the dynamic vegetation system, you must enable the **Vegetation** gem for your game project\.

 For more information, see [Enabling Gems](gems-system-using-project-configurator.md)\.